Excel Funnel Chart

 Funnel charts in excel is similar to its name associated with it, it is used to represent data behavior in every stage defined and as the values go on decreasing thus making the shape of funnel for the chart and so the name of funnel chart, this feature of funnel chart is only available in Microsoft office 2019 or in the latest versions.

-Suppose, we have following data for order fulfillment process for an organization doing E-Business.
+Suppose, we have the following data for the order fulfillment process for an organization doing E-Business.

 We will create a Funnel Chart to display this data.

 - We need to use the REPT function in the following way.
 We can see that we have divided the value of B3 by 5 so that the size of the text does not exceed too much.

 - After entering the function, we find the output as follows.

 - As the output is not formatted in the way, we want.
 We need to change the font of the cell as ‘Playbill’ using the ‘Font’ text box in the ‘Font’ Group in ‘Home’ tab.

 - We want the color of the line to be green and alignment be center.
 We will make necessary changes using the command available in the ‘Font’ and ‘Alignment’ group in the ‘Home’ tab.

 - We just need to copy and paste the same formula and formatting on E3: E7.